liw95/DiffLoc/README.md

 - Oxford&NCLT: We use [SPVNAS](https://github.com/mit-han-lab/spvnas) to generate static object masks to train the SOAP module.
 You need to download the code for SPVNAS and run the [data_prepare.py](preprocess/data_prepare.py).

 **Note:** We notice the pre-trained weights for the segmentation model are no longer available for download.
 A backup is provided on my [Google Drive](https://drive.google.com/file/d/1jtDClM-6EnW329FtJ0WXVBopOTuVRXJG/view?usp=sharing).
-Please follow the installation instructions on [Docs](https://github.com/PJLab-ADG/OpenPCSeg/blob/master/docs/INSTALL.md)) to set up the necessary libraries.
-If you use the model, please cite the corresponding [paper](https://github.com/mit-han-lab/spvnas).
+Please follow the installation instructions on [Docs](https://github.com/PJLab-ADG/OpenPCSeg/blob/master/docs/INSTALL.md) to install the necessary libraries.
+If you use the model, please cite the [corresponding paper](https://github.com/mit-han-lab/spvnas).

 ## Run